Forte-Consultancy-Services/Notification-System-Widget/README.md

 3) Raise an [issue](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/issues/new) by indicating a title for the issue, what the issue is, why is it an issue, what needs improvement or fixing, and what can be done to improve or fix it.
 See [Raise Issue Template](https://drive.google.com/file/d/0B3o-a_7h0VNMZ3hCUEpPZ0g2OFU/view?usp=sharing)

-4) Work on the improvement or fixture and [send a pull request](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/pulls) for review, comparing a new head branch of modifications with the base branch and indicating the associated issue # with the pull request.
+4) Work on the improvement or fixture of each issue on a separate branch and [send a pull request](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/pulls) for review, comparing a new head branch of modifications with the base branch and indicating the associated issue number with the pull request.
 See [Send Pull Request Template](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/compare)

 5) Upon pull request review approval by the author, status checks will be carried out.